-Very large graphs require too much RAM for processing on some machines.
+However, very large graphs require too much RAM for processing on some machines.
 In a graph containing billions of nodes and edges, loading the entire structure into RAM is rarely feasible.
-This implementation uses disk space for storing representations of each graph.
-While this is slower than computing on RAM, it allows this algorithm to scale to graphs of enormous size while only using a comparatively small amount of memory.
+ExoLabel uses disk space for storing representations of graphs.
+While this is slower than computing on RAM, it allows ExoLabel to scale to graphs of enormous size while only using a comparatively small amount of memory.
 See "Memory Consumption" for details on the total disk/memory consumption of ExoLabel.

-This function expects a set of edgelist files, provided as a vector of filepaths.
-Each entry in the file is expected to be in the following:
+ExoLabel expects a set of edgelist files, provided as a vector of filepaths.
+Each entry in the file is expected to be in the following format: